How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 How many contacts can I merge at once?

-Our online tool can handle thousands of contacts across multiple VCF files.
-The limit is your browser's available memory.
-For very large merges (50,000+ contacts), Python with the vobject library is recommended for better memory handling.
+The browser-based tool can handle thousands of contacts across multiple VCF files.
+The practical limit depends on browser memory.
+For very large merges (50,000+ contacts), Python with vobject is typically more reliable.

 Can I merge VCF files from iPhone and Android?

-Yes. iPhone typically exports vCard 3.0, while Android uses vCard 2.1 or 4.0.
-Our tool handles all vCard versions seamlessly and produces a universally compatible merged file.
+Yes. iPhone commonly exports vCard 3.0, while Android exports vCard 2.1 or 4.0.
+The merge can output a compatible combined file.

 What happens to contact photos during merge?

-Is my contact data safe with the online tool?
+Is contact data safe with the online tool?

 Can I undo a merge after importing?